PatMart/htaccess-redirector-php-script/readme.txt

 ############
 ###########

-dont use on production sites. full of potential bugs.
+Don't use on production sites. full of potential bugs.

-use something like http://www.sitemapdoc.com/Default.aspx#errors to generate a textlist of old urls, then add ',http://newsite/newpage' to each line.
+Use something like http://www.sitemapdoc.com/Default.aspx to generate a textlist of old urls, then add ',http://newsite/newpage' to each line.